The New Casper Cartoon Show: Episodes

 All directed by Seymour Kneitel, and all with music by Winston Sharples and graphic arts by Warren Kremer.

-Home media
+Home release

 On October 11, 2011, Shout!
 Factory released Casper the Friendly Ghost: The Complete Collection 1945–1963 on DVD in Region 1.
 The 3-disc set features 55 original theatrical cartoons as well as all 26 episodes from The New Casper Cartoon Show on DVD.